2025.02.01

 Then, Jungkook released the song “Seven” four months later in July, which became a global hit, also reaching number one on the US Billboard Hot 100, following Jimin.

-BTS’s fandom was already massive, but the success of these two solo songs has likely attracted new fans, making the potential number of BTS fans unknown.
+BTS’s fandom, which was already huge, gained new fans due to the success of these two solo songs, and now the potential number of BTS fans is unknown.

-BLACKPINK also released their last album “BORN PINK” in 2022, and like BTS, they will make a comeback after three years.
-Moreover, like BTS, they have been active solo, and Rosé’s “APT.,” released in October 2024, quickly took the world by storm, successfully attracting new fans for BLACKPINK.
+BLACKPINK also had their last album “BORN PINK” released in 2022, and like BTS, they will make a comeback after three years.
+Moreover, like BTS, they have also been active solo, and especially with Rosé’s “APT.” released in October 2024, which quickly took the world by storm, BLACKPINK has also succeeded in gaining new fans.

-“APT.” rose to number three on the most recent (February 1) US Billboard Hot 100, marking the highest position for a KPOP female artist.
+“APT.” rose to number three on the latest (February 1) US Billboard Hot 100, marking the highest position for a KPOP female artist.
 Even three months after its release, it continues to maintain its popularity, and it wouldn’t be surprising if it climbs to number one.

-It also reached number two on the UK singles chart, setting a record for the highest position for a KPOP female artist.
+It also reached number two on the UK singles chart, setting the highest position for a KPOP female artist.

-Considering that both BTS and BLACKPINK will be making a comeback, it is hard to imagine how KPOP CD sales will trend in 2025.
+Considering that both BTS and BLACKPINK will make a comeback, it is hard to imagine how KPOP CD sales will trend in 2025.

-It is expected that ARMY will strive to surpass this 5 million mark for pride’s sake.
+It is expected that ARMY will aim to surpass this 5 million mark for pride’s sake.

 There is even a possibility that they might aim for 6 million or 7 million copies to ensure they are never surpassed again.

-“BORN PINK” recorded 1.54 million copies for the highest initial sales for a girl group, but in 2023, they were surpassed by IVE, NewJeans, and aespa, and are now in fourth place.
+“BORN PINK” recorded 1.54 million copies for the highest initial sales for a girl group in 2022, but in 2023, they were surpassed by IVE, NewJeans, and aespa, and are now in fourth place.

 Since these three groups are all competing in the 1.6 million range, BLINK (BLACKPINK’s fan name) is surely aiming for over 2 million copies.
-Simply adding the expected sales figures for BTS and BLACKPINK to the 93 million sales in 2024 would bring us back to the era of 100 million sales.
+Simply adding the expected sales figures for BTS and BLACKPINK to the 93 million copies sold in 2024 would bring us back to the era of 100 million copies.

 At this point, fans of the groups that have been surpassed will not remain silent.

-SEVENTEEN’s members will begin their military service, so it may be physically difficult for them to surpass others, but Stray Kids, who are currently the leading candidates to be the next big thing after BTS, still have untapped fan potential.
+SEVENTEEN’s members will begin their military service, so it may be physically difficult to surpass them, but Stray Kids, who are currently the leading candidates for the post-BTS era, still have untapped fan potential.

-BTS’s comeback may lead to even more excitement than before.
+BTS’s comeback may create even more excitement than before.

 Among girl groups, aespa, who dominated 2024, is undoubtedly the leading candidate to succeed BLACKPINK.

-Having hit with two consecutive songs, “Supernova” and “Whiplash,” aespa has been expanding their fandom year by year, and it cannot be denied that they have the potential to stand shoulder to shoulder with BLACKPINK.
+Having hit two songs in a row with “Supernova” and “Whiplash,” aespa is expanding their fandom year by year, and it cannot be denied that they have the potential to stand shoulder to shoulder with BLACKPINK.

-This battle between the new and old queens of KPOP will be the highlight of 2025!
+This battle between the new and old girl group queens will be the highlight of 2025!

-With that prediction, I will conclude this article.
+With this prediction, I will conclude this article.

 End